Apply

 Employment Type: Full-time | Exempt

-• Develop data collection tools and actively monitor program effectiveness through data analysis.
-Use information gathered to make recommendations for program modifications as needed.
+• Effectively use data analysis to assess impact.
+Use information gathered to make recommendations for modifications as needed.

 • Conduct regular surveys and assessments to gather feedback from stakeholders and use the information to drive continuous improvement initiatives.